adamklingbaum/betrothed-server/README.md

         "email": "local@domain.com",
         "rsvpStatus": "attending",
         "rvspLastUpdated": "2021-05-22T20:17:46.384Z",
-        "rsvpNote": "I will be there on your special day!", "group": ""
+        "rsvpNote": "I will be there on your special day!"
       },
       {
         "guestId": 16,